 During the morning we gradually descend (approx. 350 metres) on forestry tracks and bridle paths.
-The path passes through orchards and small terraces as it skirts the villages of Capilerilla, Pitres and Portugos.
-All part of the White Village Horse Riding Holiday La-Alpujarra.
+The path passes through orchards and small terraces as it skirts Capilerilla, Pitres and Portugos, White Villages of the Alpujarra

 There are a few sections where it is necessary to lead the horses on some of the steeper descents.
 Leaving the village of Portugos below we start the 600 metre climb to our picnic spot in the shade of the pine woods.